FAQ

 As we work the steps, we gain a more spiritual and realistic perception of what life is about.

 The “promises” described below happen as a result of the Steps we take.
-If we’ve been thorough with our step work we can except the promises to be true in our life.
+If we’ve been thorough with our step work we can expect the promises to be true in our life.

-The good news is, “Rarely have we seen a person fail who has thoroughly followed our path.” from the Chapter 5 “How it Works” in the book Alcoholics Anonymous, page 58
+The good news is, “Rarely have we seen a person fail who has thoroughly followed our path.” from Chapter 5 “How it Works” in the book Alcoholics Anonymous page 58.

 1. If we are painstaking about this phase of our development, we will be amazed before we are halfway through it.